This is a great way to add some secret vegetables to your kid’s diet (and maybe husband’s)

-One entire block of cauliflower chopped not too carefully, plus one 16 ounce can of beer, 2 tablespoons chicken base, 4 or 5 stock cubes (or you can use half beer/ half canned chicken stock.
+One entire head of cauliflower chopped not too carefully, plus one 16 ounce can of beer, 2 tablespoons chicken base, 4 or 5 stock cubes (or you can use half beer/ half canned chicken stock.
 I would recommend using low-sodium chicken stock).
 For gluten free, use a gluten-free beer or I suppose you could even use white wine, or water with a couple of teaspoons of sherry.

 When I chop up that cauliflower, I use ALL of it with the exception of the little leaves.
 The core is fine, it’s going to be pureed, and adds plenty of thickening power to the soup.
-You could probably use the leaves to be honest with you.
+You could probably use the leaves, to be honest with you.

 This doesn’t seem like a lot of liquid, but start off light.
 There is a ridiculous amount of liquid in cauliflower (who knew right?)
 It’s always easier to add liquid if you need to.